OrionProgrammer/CardPayment-API-Singleton/README.md

 API with Singleton implementation

 ## .Net 6.0
-## SwaggerUI with added documentation using ProductresponseTypes
+## SwaggerUI with added documentation using ProductResponseTypes
 ## CSharp Records for Entities
 ## Singleton Class with Singleton DI
 ## Entity Framework Core